opencv/opencv/modules/ml/doc/expectation_maximization.rst

         // the piece of code shows how to repeatedly optimize the model
         // with less-constrained parameters
         //(COV_MAT_DIAGONAL instead of COV_MAT_SPHERICAL)
-        // when the output of the first stage is used as input for the second.
+        // when the output of the first stage is used as input for the second one.
         CvEM em_model2;
         params.cov_mat_type = CvEM::COV_MAT_DIAGONAL;
         params.start_step = CvEM::START_E_STEP;